-In 2008, Bremerton High School football coach Joe Kennedy made a commitment to God that he would pray and give thanks after each game he coached, regardless of the outcome.
-This commitment to a simple, private act of worship would eventually cause him to be stripped of his position as a coach and forced into a lengthy, ongoing legal battle against the school he faithfully served.
+In 2008, Bremerton High School football coach Joe Kennedy made a promise to God that he would pray and give thanks after each game he coached, regardless of the outcome.
+This commitment to a simple, private act of worship caused him to be stripped of his position as a coach and forced into a lengthy, ongoing legal battle against the school he faithfully served.

 Before coaching football, Coach Kennedy served 20 years in the U.S. Marine Corps, proudly defending your rights and freedoms under the U.S. Constitution.
 Serving gave him a special sense of appreciation for what our country represents, and the freedoms that we enjoy.